abhisekdash35/JENNER-search-for-COVID-19-vaccine-slot-availability/README.md

 # JENNER

-This project  searches the COWIN website for vaccine slots.
+This project  searches the COWIN website for available vaccine slots.
 The project is written in java.

 ## Project Dependancies